modrocko/simple-crm/README.md

 Got existing contacts in your current CRM?
 Cool.
 Import them into Simple CRM.

 - Export contacts to a .csv file
-- Define your fields in Simple CRM via `Configure Workflow`❗
+- Define your fields via `Configure Workflow` (or use the defaults ones)❗
 - Set  `CRM path` for all contact files
 - Set the `import` & `export` paths & `export` fields
 - Select `Import contacts` from Simple CRM `utilities`